-Mr. President,
+Mr. Chairman,

-- 13. In the same line, the CTBTO Preparatory Commission and the Agency for the Prohibition of Nuclear Weapons in Latin America and the Caribbean (OPANAL), which share the same objective of enhancing international peace and security, have concluded a relationship agreement in Vienna on 18 September.
-This is the first agreement concluded between the Commission and a Regional Nuclear Weapon Free Zone Organization. - 14.
-On 15 June 2000, the General Assembly adopted the Agreement to regulate the relationship between the United Nations and the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization, thereby accepting the Preparatory Commission as a new member of the United Nations family.
+- 15. On 15 June 2000, the General Assembly adopted the Agreement to regulate the relationship between the United Nations and the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization, thereby accepting the Preparatory Commission as a new member of the United Nations family.
 The Commission remains an independent international organization, but has been given formal status by which we can contribute to the goals of the United Nations.
 CTBTO staff use the UN Laissez-Passer on duty travel.
-We have concluded a services agreement with UNDP, which provides us with operational support.
-Our Liaison Office, situated in the United Nations buildings across the street here in New York, contributes to the implementation of the relationship agreement with the UN and liaises with the United Nations Secretariat and other agencies of the UN system, the offices of regional, intergovernmental or relevant non-governmental organizations, as well as with the delegations in New York. - 15.
+We have concluded a services agreement with UNDP, which provides us with operational support. - 16.
 Under this Agreement, our links and interactions with the United Nations and its programmes, funds and specialized agencies are developing even further, and options for enhanced cooperation and support are under review.
 In order to fully contribute to the work of the United Nations family, the CTBTO Preparatory Commission has requested full membership in the United Nations System's Chief Executives Board (CEB).
-The Preparatory Commission already participates in the work of the High

-Level Committees of the CEB but this participation cannot replace full membership in the main coordinating body.
-In light of the disarmament-related issues in the Millennium Declaration we feel it particularly important that the CTBTO Preparatory Commission should be able to contribute fully to the work of the UN family.
+The Preparatory Commission already participates in the work of the High Level Committees of the CEB but this participation cannot replace full membership in the main coordinating body.
+In light of the disarmament-related issues in the Millennium Declaration we feel it particularly important that the CTBTO Preparatory Commission should be able to contribute fully to the work of the UN family. - 17.
+We believe that it would be of great significance for the General Assembly to be kept abreast of the rapid development of our new and growing organization on a closer basis.
+In times of increasing concern about the proliferation of weapons of mass destruction, the reports of organizations specialized in this field should be of particular relevance to the deliberations of the General Assembly.